makrai/notes/charniak83-markers.md

 ## 3.1 Finding Explanatory Actions

 * The problem is that we appear to have two kinds of phenomena.
 One requires the use of functional relations in finding explanatory actions, the other does not.
-Solution: postulate two separate capabilities.
+Solution: postulate two separate capabilities

 ### Searching for connections